RiiConnect24/Wii-Guide/_pages/en_US/wiilink-demae-dominos.md

 If you happen to get `Error -1022` when installing `Food Channel (Domino's) (English).wad`, uninstall the channel by selecting the WAD with `-` and pressing `A`.
 Then, re-install the WAD.
 {: .notice--warning}

-Installing WADs are covered in the main WiiLink guide [here](wiilink), in section II.
+Installing WADs are covered in the main WiiLink guide [here](wiilink#section-ii---installing-wads).

 ##### Section IV - Adding your address information to the Address Information Settings (SPD)